adequately good

 written by ben cherry

-all articles from the year 2009
+all posts from the year 2009

 Consul.js, Simple Logging Abstraction

 I've been reading Coders At Work by Peter Seibel, and one question he asks in every interview is "How do you debug - print statements, debugger like gdb, or something else?".
 For me, print statements are my first tool for any situation.
-That's why Firebug is so crucial to my work on the web, because writing and debugging advanced JavaScript would be a nightmare without it.
-While ...
+That's why Firebug is so...

 Javascript Pseudo-threading